 Loan interest rates vary by type of loan

-Likewise, different lenders can offer different interest rates.
+Likewise, different types of lenders can offer different interest rates.
 Traditional lenders such as banks can provide the most affordable rates, but they will also be the slowest to fund.
 An online lender will likely offer more expensive rates and be faster and easier to qualify for.

 [Read more: 15 Commonly Asked Questions About Small Business Loans]